So, you have eye floaters?

 Eye floaters can occur due to many reasons which include various eye injuries and diseases.
 They generally happen to people who are above the age of 50, but in rare cases they can happen to younger people too.
 I was 25 when I got my eye floaters.
 One common misconception about eye floaters circulating around the Internet is that they are completely harmless, and therefore, should be ignored.
 This is true most of the times, but in some cases, including mine, eye floaters get worse over time and threaten to completely impair the eyesight of the victim.
-This is where you shouldn’t ignore the problem.
+This is where you shouldn’t ignore the problem and take steps to get rid of the eye floaters.
 If you notice the eye floaters getting worse, you need to get help immediately otherwise you may end up having your vision completely blocked out and being blinded.

 As I mentioned, I got my eye floaters when I was 25.